 Bethlehem beyond the Christmas calm

+Incense filled the warm air inside, and colorful lights and candles illuminated the Greek Orthodox service.
+I glanced around recalling that this very church had been seized by terrorists in May 2002.
 In a bitter siege during which Arab gunmen held dozens of Christian nuns, priests, monks and pilgrims hostage for weeks.
 In disbelief these Christians watched act after act of wanton destruction as the terrorists looted historic icons, confiscated gold and silver sacred vessels, urinated against the walls, and otherwise demolished and desecrated the holy site.

 Now, almost five years later, ancient chants echoed, and downstairs, in the Grotto where tradition says Jesus was born, more candles blazed as a small gathering of Italian Catholics prayed.
 Next door, the Roman Catholic service was just beginning, and there was standing room only as the cross was carried in procession toward the altar.